armin-reichert/pacman/README.md

   - CTRL-p pauses/resumes the game
   - F2 opens a dialog where the game loop frequency and (full-)screen resolution can be changed
   - F11 toggles between window and full-screen exclusive mode
 - Game
+  - Command-line parameters:
-  - Skip intro screen: -skipIntro
+    - `-skipIntro`: skips intro screen
-  - Simulate overflow bug: -overflowBug true/false
+    - `-overflowBug true/false`: simulates overflow bug from Arcade version
-  - Make Pac-Man immortable: -pacManImmortable
+    - `-pacManImmortable`: Pac-Man keeps live after being killed
-  - Speed can be changed during game
+  - The overall speed can be changed during the game;
-    - Continuosly: ALT-LEFT = slower, ALT-RIGHT = faster
+    - Continuosly: CTRL-LEFT = slower, CTRL-RIGHT = faster
     - Fixed speeds: '1' = normal speed, '2' = fast, '3' = very fast
     - 't' toggles display of current framerate
   - 'b', 'p', 'i', 'c' toggles the presence of the 4 ghosts in the game